What Are the Average Tenant Screening Costs?

 More expensive services may add services to the cost that may not be overly useful.
 For example, many landlords may not be worried about misdemeanors, or find it highly unlikely to have an applicant show up on a terrorist watch list.

-In those cases, be sure to double check everything included instead of selecting the most expensive service.
+Be sure to double-check everything included instead of selecting the most expensive service.

 Here are a few services that offer criminal background checks: